 When it comes to location, the highest average paycheck (approximately $17.27 per hour) can be spotted in New Haven, Conn.; Tampa, Fla. ($16.36), San Diego, Calif. ($16.04), and Tempe, Ariz. (about $16.00) are the next top-paying cities.
 Approaching the lower end of the pay scale (at $14.10) is Bakersfield, Calif.
 Pay rates in the United States are highest in the state of Maryland, where they average to approximately $21.49 per hour.

 OSHA Forklift Operator Certifications receive bigger paychecks (around $21.00 per hour) than those without credentials.
 Employees who have a Bachelor's Degree make the most here, hauling in $13.14 per hour.

 The highest-paying skill to have may be Team Leadership; employees who claim proficiency also report a higher average salary of $21.02 per hour.
 Customer Service is regularly seen around here; over a third of those surveyed report it as a core competency.
 Retail, Design, and Cash Handling round out the set of key employee skills.

 Benefits and Perks

 One in four employees receive paid vacation, and only 35 percent get sick leave.
 Workers who save for retirement get lots of help because the company offers a number of savings programs including a 401(k) plan and a company pension plan.
-Health insurance comes as part of the deal for most workers, and a strong majority of respondents report receiving dental coverage as well.
-Some other advantages of working at IKEA are flexible hours, tuition reimbursement, and life insurance.
+A large number of workers receive health insurance, and a solid majority of employees get dental coverage.
+Employees can also look forward to flexible hours, tuition reimbursement, and life insurance.